flenniken/collections/docs/request-logging.md

 # Lambda Logs

-The lambda function runs for each http request.
+The Lambda function runs for each http request.
 The Lambda function's console.log messages appear in the log along with some system messages.
 Each request is assigned a unique id by AWS that groups the request’s log lines together.
-The time the request started determines its order in the output and each request group of lines is shown together.
+The time the request started determines its order in the output and each request's group of lines is shown together.
 The requests run in parallel so the times are not sequential between groups.

 Example lines with headers: